madkne/MPL_interpreter/README.md

 * calculate order of all core functions
 * calculate order of all tools functions
 * calculate order of all built-in functions
+* complete all functions describe
 * optimizing huge numbers
 * optimizing RAM,CPU usage

 ### ((:publish MPL-RC version of MPL (for windows):))

-* support package files
 * publish RC version for linux
 * add math module for advanced calculation
 * add net module
-* support for a debugger
-* add many built-in functions
-* start mgt built-in functions
+* start mgt module
 * support minimal gui for windows
 * add regex module
 * development vars usage for struct and array
 * support mpl repository
 * support mpl forum
-* alloc by bit operands

 ### ((:publish MPL-HELLO version of MPL (for windows,linux):))

 * support for multi threading
 * support minimal gui for gtk
+* serve web clients
+* support as a web service
+* support as a web scripting language under Apache
 * To be continued ...

 ### ((:publish MPL-HI version of MPL (for windows,linux):))